Replicate Stripe to Amazon Redshift in minutes

 Why integrate Stripe to Amazon Redshift?

-Payment Gateways like Stripe generate several relevant data such as payment dropouts, payment methods, fraud attempts, subscriber data.
+Payment Gateways like Stripe generate several relevant data such as payment dropouts, payment methods, fraud attempts, and subscriber data.
 This data can provide meaningful insights, like when a customer used or searched the EMI option to make a payment, whether the payment is declined due to insufficient funds or security issues.
-Businesses can block the user to reduce losses in case of frauds.
+Businesses can block the user to reduce losses in case of fraud.
 In case of payment decline, the customer might purchase again if remarketed later with a discount offer.
 When a user cancels a purchase or a subscription, you can then display discount offers or other benefits based on their reason for cancellation.
-Hence, reducing the subscription bounce rate for companies, increasing revenues.
+Hence, reducing the subscription bounce rate for companies, and increasing revenues.

 Thus the data coming from Stripe need to be fed into marketing tools to provide more personalized ads to customers.
 These feeds would help optimize the various processes and give a more personalized experience to customers, which would increase conversion rates and revenues.
 Various tools create different data silos, which makes generating reports and analyzing these data difficult, time-consuming and inaccurate.
 Top companies reduce the time & effort of reporting and analyzing their multiple data silos by integrating these massive amounts of data from Stripe to Amazon Redshift using Daton.